aurorascharff/next15-account-selector/STEPS.md

 - Navigate with tabs, open menu and use the menu with the arrow keys, all my styling is applied accordingly with hover or focus, open/close menu with enter with good focus, escape close, click outside.
 Popover automatic placement.
 And trust me the screen reader experience is good as well, provided by Ariakit.
 - Execute the switch, we have optimistic updates, and get an in sync loading state and a toast.
 Open menu and log out again with pending state and finally log back in.

-## Conclusion
+## (Conclusion)

 - What is the bottom line?
 What did we achieve?
 - AccountSelector: With ariakit, we were able to build fully accessible UI, and rather than nameless divs we also got clean, declarative, composable component code without boilerplate.
 - We were able to easily customize the UI and style it with our normal tailwind CSS flow using data- and aria-attributes provided.
 - With React 19, we streamlined server communication using server functions, eliminating the need for a separate API layer.
-- We utilized alternatives to common solutions like useState with useTransition and useOptimistic, and got smooth interactions, instant user feedback and "error rollback", and simplified loading states and code.
+- We utilized alternatives to common solutions like useState and useEffect and got smooth interactions and simplified loading states with Actions through useTransition and useFormStatus.
-- And finally, we quickly added some addition features like a logout button and a login form with more server functions and transitions, the React 19 form API and useFormStatus.
+- And we achieved instant user feedback and "error rollback" with useOptimistic.
 - The result: a maintainable, accessible, and user-friendly account selector with minimal boilerplate and modern best practices.